Next Sunday

 Vincentian Meditation:

-Discussion: (Share your thoughts on the readings after a moment of silence)
+Discussion: (Share thoughts on the readings after a moment of silence)

 Closing Prayer: